ibm-cloud-docs/vpc/vsi_is_profiles.md

 The second character represents the CPU architecture.

 - "x": x86_64
 - "z": s390x

 The third character represents the generation of the IBM Cloud infrastructure where the profile is provisioned, such as a "2" or "3".
-A value of "f" indicates that the profile is flexible and can provision on any infrastructure generation
+A value of "f" indicates that the profile is flexible and can provision on any infrastructure generation.

-If the fourth character is a "d", such as bx2d, then a defined quantity of instance storage is provisioned with the virtual server.
+If the fourth character is a "d", such as bx3d, then a defined quantity of instance storage is provisioned with the virtual server.

 The characters after "-" represents the number of vCPUs and the size of RAM (GiB).
-For example, "2x8" means that this profile has 2 vCPU and 8 GiB of RAM.
+For example, "2x4" means that this profile has 2 vCPU and 4 GiB of RAM.

 Using “bx2-4x16” as an example, you can know from the name that it is a balanced profile that provides 4 vCPUs of compute and 16 GiB of memory.
 The profile is deployed on an x86-based host and is for the second-generation VPC.

+## Viewing profile configurations
+{: #popular-profiles}

+You can view available profile configurations by using the {{site.data.keyword.cloud_notm}} console, CLI, or the API.
+In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support the most common use cases.

 ### Viewing instance profiles in the console
 {: #profiles-using-console}